 Install shadcn/ui Manually

-How to install shadcn/ui manually in any React project.
-Custom setup guide for webpack, parcel, and other build tools.
+Install shadcn/ui manually in any React project with custom setup for webpack, parcel, and other build tools.
+Complete TypeScript configuration guide.

 How to install shadcn/ui manually